Institut supérieur de l'électronique et du numérique: Introduction

-The ISEN-Lille/Toulon/Brest building is attached and located in the campus.
+The ISEN-Lille/Toulon/Brest building is attached and located on the campus.
 Research labs and teaching rooms are both located in the same building.

 Formations for engineer degree

-Studies at ISEN consist in courses in electronics, computer sciences and computer network, micro-electronics, and also acoustics, physics, signal processing and telecommunications.
+Studies at ISEN consist of courses in electronics, computer science and computer networks, micro-electronics, and also acoustics, physics, signal processing, and telecommunications.
 The curriculum is covered in five or three years of studies according to the degree when entering the school.
-Studies are structured in bachelor's and master's levels but all students obtain the same degree diplôme d’ingénieur which is equivalent to a master's degree.
-Two options at Bachelor's level are offered: networks and computer science, and engineering sciences.
+Studies are structured in bachelor's and master's levels,s but all students obtain the same degree, diplôme d’ingénieur, which is equivalent to a master's degree.
+Two options at the bachelor's level are offered: networks and computer science, and engineering sciences.
 During the last two years, each student creates a personalized syllabus, with these proposed options: